The Best Baby Bottle 2021

-Last Updated: Best Baby Bottle 2018. .
-After talking to lactation consultants, surveying more than a thousand Baby Bargains readers and researching dozens of baby bottles, we’ve chosen the Avent as the Best Baby Bottle 2018.
+Last Updated: Best Baby Bottle 2021.
+After talking to lactation consultants, surveying thousands of Baby Bargains readers and researching dozens of bottles, our top choice for Best Baby Bottle .
+2021 is Avent.

 Scroll down for our picks for Best Glass Bottle, Best Bottle Warmer, and Best Breast Milk Storage.
 New to bottle shopping?
 Read our 7 Things No One Tells You About Buying a Baby Bottle for advice and tips.